Oyama, British Columbia

 Oyama is a neighbourhood and formal ward located within the district municipality of Lake Country, which is located in the Okanagan region in British Columbia, Canada.
 It is located at the north end of Wood Lake and at the south end of Kalamalka Lake opposite BC Highway 97.

 Name origin

-Oyama is named after Japanese Field Marshal Ōyama Iwao in 1906 by the first post master Dr. W. H. Irvine.
+Oyama was named after Japanese Field Marshal Ōyama Iwao in 1906 by the first postmaster Dr. W. H. Irvine.